 We will carry out a visual inspection of the equipment and the whole premises (indoors and out) daily, before any children arrive.
 During the course of the session, staff will remain alert to any potential risks to health and safety.

-area safe (eg by cordoning it off) and then notify the manager.
+If a member of staff discovers a hazard during the course of a session, they will make the area safe (e.g. by cordoning it off) and then notify the manager.
 The manager will ensure that any actions needed to mitigate the immediate hazard have been taken and will implement measures to prevent the incident from recurring.

 Recording Dangerous Events

-record will be kept on the child’s file.
+The manager will record all accidents and dangerous events on the Incident or Accident Record sheets as soon as possible after the incident.
+If the incident affected a child the record will be kept on the child’s file.
 The Club will monitor Incident and Accident Records to see whether any pattern to the occurrences can be identified.

 This policy was adopted by: S4A